-With news that the COVID vaccine may be made widely available to kids this fall, it’s reasonable to start daydreaming about an eventual return to the classic pre-pandemic kid’s birthday party, madhouse style, with frosting-streaked walls and screaming toddlers tearing through the house.
+With the COVID vaccine now available to kids aged 5-11, it’s reasonable to start daydreaming about an eventual return to the classic pre-pandemic kid’s birthday party, madhouse style, with frosting-streaked walls and screaming toddlers tearing through the house.
 Throughout the COVID-19 pandemic, people have come up with some incredible alternative kids birthday party ideas, from car parades to Zoom dance parties (and you’ll find 20 more party ideas, below).
 With school back in session in many places, in-person parties are tempting.
 The novelty of a quarantine birthday has definitely worn off — but we are still very much living in the middle of a pandemic.

 “In-person birthday parties that include people outside of your house are not a good idea at all right now,” says Dr. Susan Coffin, an epidemiologist at the Children’s Hospital of Philadelphia.
 “The general public needs to understand it’s these exact events that cause outbreaks.
 They’re leading to asymptomatic infections among a group of people that then go back into their own bubbles.
 And because we all have like a couple of bubbles we move in and out of, all of a sudden you have 20 different bubbles and 50 different people, all infected from a single five-person birthday party.”
 Coffin emphasizes the necessity of a layered prevention strategy — rather than picking and choosing safety measures.